Laser resurfacing is a procedure that uses laser methods to improve skin appearance or treat slight facial defects by removing layers of skin.

 How many sessions of Laser Resurfacing are needed?

-While you’ll likely need only one session of fractional ablative treatment, your skin will look brighter, feel softer, and have a more tone.
-Over the next three months, you’ll see more improvement as the deeper layers of the skin continue to heal.
+While you’ll likely need only one session of fractional ablative treatment, your skin will look brighter, feel softer, and have more tone.
+Over the next three months, you’ll see more improvement as the deeper layers of the skin heal.

 What are the Fraxel laser side effects?